Worship at Emanuel

 Saturday mornings often offer two adult study options:

-Talmud Study with Senior Rabbi Craig Marantz.
+Talmud-by-the-Lake Study Group.
 Connect via Zoom, click HERE.

 Rabbi Herman Schaalman (z"l) Torah Study, led by Rabbi Zedek or members of the Emanuel community.
 Connect via Zoom, click HERE.